radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/introduction.md

 The default audit log is <RLI_HOME>/logs/vdsconfig.log.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if you want the admin name that issued the command logged, make sure you [Require a UserID and Password to Execute Commands](#require-a-userid-and-password-to-execute-commands).**
+>If you want the admin name that issued the command logged, make sure you [Require a UserID and Password to Execute Commands](#require-a-userid-and-password-to-execute-commands).

 ## Technical Support